-5th May 2020
+5th November 2020

-Set to potentially play a big role in supplying flake graphite for energy storage - one of the biggest trends of the 21st century
+Potential to play a big role in supplying flake graphite for energy storage - one of the biggest trends of the 21st century

-Blencowe Resources plc ("Blencowe") listed on the LSE in April 2019 at 4p per share seeking a Reverse Takeover (RTO).
-The board behind this ultraclean shell company includes some well-known movers and shakers behind resources stocks that have masterminded the acquisition of a 100% interest in the Orom Cross Jumbo Graphite Project in Uganda ("Orom Cross").
-Orom has all the makings of being a large-scale project with scope to produce an impressive amount of the high value jumbo and large graphite flakes that currently sell for more than US\$1,400 per tonne.
+Blencowe Resources plc ("Blencowe") listed on the LSE at 4p per share as a cash shell in April 2019, backed by some well-known movers and shakers in the junior natural resources market.
+Shortly thereafter Blencowe identified the Orom Cross Jumbo Graphite Project ("Orom Cross" or "the Project") in Uganda and subsequently completed a Reverse Takeover (RTO) of Orom Cross in April 2020 at 6p per share, alongside an oversubscribed capital raise for £2M at the same level.
+Orom Cross has all the makings of being a large-scale project with scope to produce an impressive quantity of high value jumbo and large graphite flakes.